 **AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.

 - Regular savings must be made each month from payroll or by Direct Debit up to a maximum of £500 per month.

 - If you miss a payment into your Reserve Account we will contact you to remind you to contribute.
 If you do not start contributing as soon as possible we will close your Reserve Account and transfer your balance into your Member Account.

 - If you close your Reserve Account interest will be paid at the end of the quarter into your Member Account.
 The amount of interest will be calculated on the day of closure.

 - If you choose to leave the Credit Union no interest will be paid on your account.

 - This account does not qualify for a dividend payment.

 - For more information please see our general terms and conditions.

 All benefits are paid at the discretion of our Board of Directors.
-Life Protection is not an insurance policy and is not guaranteed.
-Life Protection is applicable to members up to age 65.
-More information and terms and conditions can be found here.
+Life protection is not an insurance policy and is not guaranteed.
+For more information please click here.

 No1 CopperPot Credit Union is covered by the Financial Services Compensation Scheme.
 This means that your deposits placed within the Credit Union are protected by the scheme up to £85,000 per member.
 This scheme was set up to provide a safety net should a bank, building society, or credit union become insolvent.
 If you would like to find out more information about the Financial Services Compensation Scheme please visit their website at www.fscs.org.uk or visit our FSCS information page.